-We are very pleased to report a substantial increase of 15% in the base metals Mineral Resource within the high-grade vanadium-titanium-magnetite deposit at Gabanintha.
-The Indicated and Inferred Mineral Resource has increased from 31.3 M million tonnes to 36.0 million tonnes @ 766 ppm Nickel, 212 ppm Copper and 231 ppm Cobalt.
+"We are very pleased to report a substantial increase in the base metals mineral resource within the high-grade vanadium-titanium-magnetite deposit at Gabanintha.
+The Indicated and Inferred Mineral Resource is now 31.3 million tonnes @ 761 ppm Nickel, 210 ppm Copper and 228 ppm Cobalt.

-Metallurgical test work from 2018 and 2022 indicate that a significant non-magnetic nickel-copper-cobalt rich sulphide tailings stream would come from the plant following magnetic separation of the vanadiumbearing magnetite concentrate.
-We know that the vanadium ore beneficiation process effectively concentrates the sulphide minerals in the tail, enabling further concentration by flotation methods."
+"Metallurgical testwork from 2018 indicated that a significant non-magnetic nickel-copper-cobalt rich sulphide tailings stream would come from the plant following magnetic separation of the Vanadium-bearing magnetite concentrate.
+We know the vanadium ore beneficiation process effectively concentrates the sulphide minerals in the tail, enabling further concentration by flotation methods.